ComPWA/pycompwa/doc/source/installation.rst

 Note that ``scikit-build`` has to be installed first.

 That's it!
-You can now go through the :ref:`examples/Quickstart:Quickstart` to learn how to use pycompwa.
+You can now go through the :ref:`examples/workflow:ComPWA Workflow` to learn how to use ``pycompwa``.

 .. tip::